YaseiTanuki/Writer-Home/README.md

-# Writer Home Frontend
+# Meo Meo Ký Frontend

-Frontend application for the Writer Home project, built with Next.js 15, React 19, and TypeScript.
+Frontend application for the Meo Meo Ký project, built with Next.js 15, React 19, and TypeScript.

 ## Features